ESA Assessment Council

-The Student Affairs Assessment Council (SAAC) was established in 2000 by then Vice President for Student Affairs, Barbara Holman, in response to a call for accountability within higher education through formalized and transparent assessment efforts.
+The Enrollment and Student Affairs (ESA) Assessment Council was established in 2000 by then Vice President for Student Affairs, Barbara Holman, in response to a call for accountability within higher education through formalized and transparent assessment efforts.

-Since her arrival at UM in 2003, Vice President for Student Affairs Dr. Teresa Branch has maintained the original structure of the Council but evolved the types of assessment to include learning outcomes.
+Since his arrival at UM in 2016, Vice President for Enrollment and Student Affairs, Tom Crady, Ph.d., has maintained the original structure of the Council but evolved the types of assessment to include learning outcomes.

 This program review process is an integral part of the planning-assessment continuum.
 Conversations about program reviews are included in the work of the Council.